You must install and configure RabbitMQ after installing Magento Open Source or before installing Magento Commerce.

 RabbitMQ is an open source message broker that offers a reliable, highly available, scalable and portable messaging system.

 Message queues provide an asynchronous communications mechanism in which the sender and the receiver of a message do not contact each other.
 Nor do they need to communicate with the message queue at the same time.
 When a sender places a messages onto a queue, it is stored until the recipient receives them.

 Magento Commerce uses RabbitMQ to manage these message queues.
 RabbitMQ cannot be used with Magento Open Source installations.

 The message queue system must be established before you install Magento.
 The basic sequence is

 - Connect RabbitMQ and Magento.

-A basic message queue system can be implemented on EE without using cron instead of RabbitMQ.
+A basic message queue system can be implemented on Magento Commerce using cron instead of RabbitMQ.
 See Configure message queues for more information.